radius-project/docs/docs/content/getting-started/quickstarts/aws-quickstart/index.md

 ## Step 3: Create a bicep file with MemoryDB for Redis

-This bicep file holds all of the information necessary to deploy a MemoryDB cluster to the same VPC as your EKS cluster.
+This Bicep file defines a MemoryDB cluster, configuring it in the same VPC as your EKS cluster.
 Deploying to the same VPC is the recommended way to access a MemoryDB cluster from your EKS cluster.

 ### aws-memorydb.bicep

 {{< rad file="snippets/aws-memorydb.bicep" embed=true >}}

 {{% alert color="success" %}} Make sure to set `eksClusterName` to the name of your EKS cluster.
 {{% /alert %}}

-## Step 4: Create a bicep file that uses MemoryDB
+## Step 4: Create an app.bicep that uses the MemoryDB

-This bicep file deploys a publicly-accessible webapp which uses the MemoryDB we created in step 3 as a datastore.
+This Bicep file defines a publicly-accessible webapp [container]({{< ref container >}}), which connects to the MemoryDB we created in step 3 and uses is as a datastore.

 ### app.bicep

 {{< rad file="snippets/app.bicep" embed=true >}}